owasp-amass/amass/README.md

 **Thank you** GameXG/ProxyClient for making it easy to implement this feature!

-## Integrating amass Into Your Work
+## Integrating Amass into Your Work

 If you are using the amass package within your own Go code, be sure to properly seed the default pseudo-random number generator:
 ```go